 Can I leave out dry milk from my bread recipe entirely?

 Yes, you can.
-The absence of dry milk might slightly change texture and browning of the bread, but it will bake just fine.
+The absence of dry milk might slightly change the texture and browning of the bread, but it will bake just fine.
 However, do bear in mind that dry milk’s role isn’t purely for flavor; it enhances the dough’s structure and can extend the bread’s shelf life.

 Could substituting with liquid milk affect my recipe?